 We commence our afternoon at 2pm and not 2.30, to give you all a chance to enjoy this wonderful music without being hurried.
 Robert Ascott will be on hand to answer questions.

-If you wish to purchase tickets for Eastbourne Arts Circle events please click here to download a copy of our ticket order form, for you to complete and purchase tickets by post.
-Tickets can also be purchased for cash or credit card, in person at the Eastbourne Tourist Information Centre, in Cornfield Road, Eastbourne.
+If you wish to purchase tickets for Eastbourne Arts Circle events please Click Here to download a copy of our ticket order form, for you to complete and purchase tickets by post.
+Payment can be made by cheque, and now by card as well.
+Tickets can also be purchased for cash or credit/debit card, in person, at the Eastbourne Tourist Information Centre, in Cornfield Road, Eastbourne.
 PLEASE NOTE, the discount available to Eastbourne Arts Circle members is only available by mail order, or at the door (if tickets remain available).
 The members ticket discount is not available for tickets purchased at the Tourist Information Centre.
-We regret that we are no longer able to sell tickets online.